 2. A white button-front shirt.

 A collared shirt is also not my best choice.
 Unless I leave several top buttons open, I am closing up the neckline and creating a roundish effect.
-The problem with leaving a few buttons open is that my ample bust is more than likely going to pop a few more of those buttons open.
-Which means I might be striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
+The problem with leaving a few buttons open is that my ample bust is more than likely to pop a few more of those buttons open.
+This means I might be striding confidently through the airport terminal with my blouse open to mid-torso without realizing it.
 (Yes, that happened!)
 A better option would be the white tank top mentioned above under the white shirt and leave it mostly open and turn up the sleeves.